ros/catkin/doc/dev_guide/sketch.rst

-* The build process creates a buildpace folder that has the same layout as an installation, so development cycles do not need to invoke ``make install`` frequently, if the developer decides to use that buildspace directly.
+* The build process creates a buildpace folder that has the same layout as an installation, so development cycles do not need to invoke ``make install`` frequently, if the developer decides to use that devel space directly.

 Main trickery
 -------------